 Expensive suits, fancy offices, but can you trust Financial Advisors with your investment pot?
 If you are anything like I was 20 years ago, you would believe that the financial industry is geared up to make you money and is focused on your success.

-Read the 5 biggest myths about who you can trust with your retirement fund.
+Nothing could be further from the truth.
+Read the five biggest myths about who you can trust with your retirement fund.

-Over the last 50 years, we have been indoctrinated to hold professional people in high esteem, a job in banking was respected and working as a Financial Investment Adviser meant you understood how to invest money on behalf of your clients.
-But since 2008’s financial crisis we have seen this stripped away to reveal the truth; they are only human and humans have flaws, plenty of them!
+Over the last 50 years, we have been indoctrinated to hold professional people in high esteem; a job in banking was respected.
+Working as a Financial Investment Adviser meant you understood how to invest money on behalf of your clients.
+But since 2008’s financial crisis, we have seen this stripped away to reveal the truth; they are only human, and humans have flaws, plenty of them!

 Bankers once renowned and respected for being conservative with other people’s money were no longer conservative.
 They nearly lost it all.
 Cash in the bank was supposed to be a safe haven, yet it had been completely risked.

-Searching for ever-increasing profits they took risks with our money and never told us.
+They were searching for ever-increasing profits; they took risks with our money and never told us.